bartbutenaers/node-red-contrib-ui-svg/README.md

     "selector": "#myText"
 }
 ```
-The text(s) will be send in the output message payload as an array.
+The text(s) will be sent in the output message payload as an array.

 ### Start/stop animations via msg
 Existing animations can be started/stopped via an input message, by a ***start*** or ***stop*** action value: